MRASL/documentation/UAV/AscTec/OBC.md

-3 Asctec UAV are equipped with an Asctec Mastermind onboard computer (Atom 1.66 GHz dual core CPU, 4 GB RAM), running Ubuntu 14.04 and ROS Jade.
+Our Asctec UAVs are equipped with Asctec Mastermind onboard computers (Atom 1.66 GHz dual core CPU, 4 GB RAM), running Ubuntu 14.04 and ROS Jade.

 # OBC FAQ
 ## How can I use the Asctec OBC with a monitor, mouse and keyboard?